Skip to content

 For SPA Projects

-To use Skapi in Single Page Application (SPA) projects such as Vue, React, or Angular, install skapi-js via npm.
+To use Skapi in a Single Page Application (SPA) such as Vue, React, or Angular, install skapi-js with npm.

 sh